David Philippaerts

 David Philippaerts (born 7 December 1983 in Pietrasanta) is an Italian former professional motocross racer of Italian and Belgian descent.
 He competed in the Motocross World Championships from 2000 to 2014 before returning as a wild card in 2022.
+His most notable achievement is winning the 2008 MX1 World Championship.

 Philippaerts was the 2008 F.I.M. world champion in the MX-1GP class riding for a Yamaha team run by former motocross world champion Michele Rinaldi.